Everything BUT Conducting

 The Everything BUT Conducting seminar is like nothing you've experienced before.
 Through seminars, individual sessions, and rehearsal observations, attendees will learn the ins and outs of the conducting business, how to navigate interviews and job applications, how to craft compelling programs, what it means to be an assistant conductor, and more!

-This year's seminar hosted by Everything Conducting will be in partnership with the Omaha Symphony!
+This year's seminar hosted by Everything Conducting will once again be in partnership with the Omaha Symphony!

 All participants will be offered an individual coaching session with one of our EC Team Members tailored to your goals/interests.
 Need advice on your conducting videos/materials, interviewing skills or career advice?
 We've got you covered!